sadineu/interactive-image-uploader/README.md

   ######################### For Front-end ##########
   1. Install nodejs from this link https://nodejs.org/en/
   2. Open cmd and run this command   npm install -g @angular/cli   to install Angular CLI
+  3. Go to project directory and run the command npm install
-  3. Please intigrate websocket by these two command npm install @stomp/stompjs npm install sockjs-client
+  4. Please intigrate websocket by these two command(Optional) npm install @stomp/stompjs npm install sockjs-client